Crossing Cultures: Adjusting to Your New Community

 As you can see, it gets very cold and very hot in Kansas.
 The weather can change more than 50 degrees in just 48 hours.
 During the winter, the wind can make 30 F. feel like 5 F. (this is called the "wind-chill index").
 To be comfortable, you must plan ahead and have clothing ready for any temperature.
-If you want to buy new clothing, look for stores in the "Yellow Pages" of the telephone book under "Clothing--Retail."
-If you want to spend less money on clothing, look under "Clothing-Used," or watch for "garage sales," when people sell used items from their garages.
-These sales are usually held on weekends, and are announced in the classified advertisement section of newspaper, online, and by signs.
+There are many shopping options in Manhattan.
+If you want to spend less money on clothing and do not mind "used clothing", watch for "garage sales," when people sell used items from their garages.
+These sales are usually held on weekends and are announced in the classified advertisement section of newspaper, online, and by signs.
 There are also numerous stores that sell used items; examples include "Salvation Army" and "Good Will".

 The best guidelines in actually using medical services are to use the services when you need them and follow the instructions of the person providing your care.

-Public transportation (buses or cars that follow routes) is not available in Manhattan.
-If you decide to purchase your own car, it is very important that you learn about American customs in buying and selling cars.
+If you decide to purchase your own car, it is very important that you learn about U.S. American customs in buying and selling cars.
 The announced price is almost never the price that you are expected to pay.
-Cars are one of the few items in America that are purchased by bargaining.
-To learn more about this practice.
-Go to the KSU Credit Union (two locations in Manhattan), and ask for a copy of the brochure, "Buy a Car on Your Terms."
-If you are employed by the university, you may talk with staff members about borrowing money to purchase a car.
+Cars are one of the few items in the U.S. that are purchased by bargaining.
+Plan ahead and do your research to find what fits best for your needs.
+For information about obtaining a driver's license, please follow the link: http://www.k-state.edu/isss/resources/driverslicense.html.

 You may not need a car if you live close to the campus and also near the stores you plan to use most frequently.
 Although transportation is more difficult without a car, you can still get around in Manhattan.
 Taxicabs are available, and a couple of apartment complexes offer a shuttle service to campus for residents.
 Many students use bicycles.